hawtio/hawtio-online/README.md

 $ ./scripts/generate-certificate.sh
 ```

-Or if you have Yarn intalled, this will also do the same thing:
+Or if you have Yarn installed, this will also do the same thing:

 ```sh
 $ yarn generate-certificate